 Let’s get into it!

-Why long term clients are better than a one-off?
+Why long-term clients are better than a one-off?

-#1: Apply for long-term freelancing projects.
+#1: Apply for long-term freelancing projects or jobs.

 If you’re looking for long-term freelancing opportunities, consider jobs and projects lasting more than 3 months.
 These jobs usually require proven experience and you should have a portfolio of previous jobs if you want to increase your chances of success.